Loquat: Alcoholic beverages

 Loquats can also be used to make light wine.
 They are fermented into a fruit wine, sometimes using just crystal sugar and white liquor.

 The liquor nespolino is made from the seeds, reminiscent of nocino and amaretto, both prepared from nuts and apricot kernels.
 Both the loquat seeds and the apricot kernels contain cyanogenic glycosides, but the drinks are prepared from varieties that contain only small quantities (such as 'Mogi' and 'Tanaka'), so the risk of cyanide poisoning is minimal.

 Other uses

 Some other uses for loquat include making animal feed and medicine to counter vomiting and thirst.
-The loquat's wood is used as an alternative to pear wood and works well to make rulers/other writing instruments.
+The loquat's wood is used as an alternative to pear wood and works well to make rulers and other writing instruments.
 The loquat's flowers are used to make perfume in Europe, although its yield is considered low.
-Powdered loquat leaves are also used to treat diarrhea, depression, and to help counteract alcoholic intoxication.
+Powdered loquat leaves are also used to treat diarrhea and depression and to help counteract alcoholic intoxication.